The Singer of All Songs

 The Singer of All Songs is the first novel in the Chanters of Tremaris trilogy by Kate Constable.

 Plot summary

-Calwyn is a young priestess who chants the ice chants of Antaris.
-She lives inside Antaris, a community located among mountains, which is enclosed by an ice wall.
-The priestesses must maintain the wall with their chantments; that is, by singing certain songs, the knowledge of which is passed down to them through the temple.
-Nine powers can be achieved by such songs, though never by the same chanter.
-Legend has it that a Singer of All Songs will someday be born, who will know and use the songs of all the effects.
+Calwyn is a young priestess who lives inside Antaris, a community enclosed by an ice wall.
+The priestesses must maintain the wall by singing certain songs, the knowledge of which is passed down to them through the temple.
+Legend has it that a Singer of All Songs will someday be born, who will know and use all the songs.